FikriAbdillah01/credit-card-fraud-analysis/README.md

 - Does not involved the fraud expertise or finance professional.

 ## Tools
-Tools we used in this project:
+The tools and its version we used in this project:

 - python ver 2.2.2
 - matplotlib versi 3.10.0